Kankakee

 Proving Fault

-To recover any damages from the other party, you will have to prove that they were at fault for the accident.
+To recover any damages from the other party, you must prove that they were at fault for the accident.
 In most personal injury cases, proving fault means proving negligence.
 The basic idea behind negligence is that the party caused the injury by failing to do something that could be reasonably expected of them.
 Proving negligence requires you to establish four things:

 • The party had a duty to do something.